-MERC has existed for over three decades on the people and groups in Western societies who believe in the future of the Maasai community and share what they can.
+MERC has existed for over three decades through collaboration with people in Western societies who believe in the future of the Maasai community and who share what they can.

 MERC’s monthly donors understand that the hardest thing to fund in the case of small grassroots organizations is also the most critical: that is the operating budget that puts gas in the tank and food on the table for community organizers, that keeps the lights on at the Dopoi Center after student and tourists groups go home, and the pay salaries of the Center staff who have made this work possible.

 Monthly donations of ANY AMOUNT feed this work!
 Please consider this form of giving, and follow the DONATE button above OR Send a check to: